ikoro1/ikoro1/README.md

 <!-- TODO: Add last video link -->

-- 🔭 I’m currently at @DCI
+- 🔭 I’m currently looking a new adventure in IT.
 - :computer: Most used line of code `git commit -m "Initial Commit"`
 - 🤔 I’m looking for help with Outstanding Video ideas.
-- 📫 How to reach me: islempenywis@gmail.com.
+- 📫 How to reach me: just write at WhatsApp at +4917631504582.
-- 😄 Pronouns: CoderOne, Ipenywis, islempenywis.
+- :languages: English, German, Russian.
-- ⚡ Fun fact: I play games and go to the GYM very often.
+- ⚡ Fun fact: I play beach volleyball and go to GYM every day.

 #### Top Technologies